VictoriaChoy/victoriachoy.github.io/README.md

 <https://drive.google.com/file/d/17UjjaSI7bLDH6NAJwu4rTTVggo-SNZkO/view?usp=sharing>

-We were having a whisper game in small-group competition.
+We were having a whisper game in small-group competition for primary students.

 -Shenzhen in South China